Uber Eats marketing campaign – cut-through marketing by pairing an unlikely duo

-Every so often there is a marketing campaign that makes me get a warm glow – and the most recent one is from Uber Eats.
+Every so often there is a campaign that makes me get a warm glow – the most recent is the Uber Eats marketing campaign.

 I had noticed Lisa Wilkinson putting up teaser content on Instagram about something Kim Kardashian was about to launch, so I already had my interest piqued.
 But then I got to see something glorious.

 So glorious and well arranged, in fact, that when I saw the ad I didn’t initially realise this was what Lisa has been hinting at the whole time.

 Sharon Strezlecki is lounging on the couch, talking to Kim.
 The setup is great because, to start with, we all think Sharon would be – of course – speaking to Kim Craig (from Kath & Kim, duh).

 But then the camera angle changes, and it is the best reveal you can imagine – Kim Kardashian-West!
 View this post on Instagram

 Introducing the newest netball duo Sharon Strzelecki (@magda_szubanski) and Kim Kardashian West (@kimkardashian) 🏐 #TonightIllBeEating • • • #sharonstrizlecki #kimkardashian #kimkardashianwest #ubereats #KKW #ubereatsaustralia #netball #netballaustralia #noice

 A post shared by Uber Eats Australia (@ubereats_aus) on Nov 24, 2019 at 1:01am PST

 Cue the applause